 |Size||Model||LCD Type||Clear Action||Real Refresh Rate||Local Dimming Zones|

 The Vizio Quantum is an excellent mixed-usage TV that outperforms many pricier models.
+See our recommendations for the best flatscreen TVs.

 The Vizio P Series Quantum is a better TV than the Sony X900F overall.
 It has slightly better reflection handling and marginally better brightness which is great if you watch TV shows or sports in brighter rooms.
 The Vizio P Series Quantum also has better local dimming that makes blacks look deep in a dark room.
 The input lag of the Vizio P Series Quantum is better and this is great for gamers.
 On the other hand, the Sony X900F has better color accuracy out of the box, smoother gradients and more intuitive smart features.